An Information-theoretic Security Analysis of Honeyword: Theoretical Calculation of Flatness

-Formula (\ref{f2}) was demonstrated in a paper in 2022 \citep{15}.
-To illustrate the idea, we provide a calculation in the discrete case here.
-Recall the definitions of the two probability distributions $f$ and $g$.
-Consider there are $m$ passwords $pw_1,pw_2,\cdots,pw_m$ whose $P/Q$ value is $x$, so that
+Formula (\ref{f2}) has also been derived in theoretical works from other fields \cite{15}.
+To aid understanding, we present a calculation in the discrete case, which is primarily for conceptual clarity and can be easily extended to continuous scenarios.
+Recall the definitions of the two probability distributions, $f$ and $g$.
+Consider a total of $m$ passwords $pw_1, pw_2, \dots, pw_m$, each having a $P/Q$ value denoted by $x$.
+Then, we can express $f(x)$ as follows: Table \ref{table1} shows the idea.
+In that case, $f(0.5)=0.05+0.01+\cdots$, in the meantime, $g(0.5)=0.1+0.02+\cdots$.
+It can be seen that $f(0.5)=0.5\times g(0.5)$.